-- (1) A recipient of an electronically delivered document should have easy access to the document. - (2) Deliverers should take reasonable steps to ensure that electronic access to documents is not burdensome or overly complicated for recipients.
+(1) A recipient of an electronically delivered document should have easy access to the document.

+(2) Deliverers should take reasonable steps to ensure that electronic access to documents is not burdensome or overly complicated for recipients.
 The electronic systems employed by deliverers should be sufficiently powerful to ensure quick downloading, appropriate formatting and general availability.

-- (3) A document should remain available to recipients for whatever period of time is appropriate and relevant, given the nature of the document. - (4) A document delivered electronically should be delivered using appropriate electronic formats and methods of electronic delivery that enable the recipient to store and retain a permanent record of it which may be used for subsequent reference, and print it, as is the case with paper delivery. - 2.5 Delivery of an Unaltered Document A deliverer should take reasonable steps to prevent alteration or corruption of a document during electronic delivery.
-This may include adopting security measures to protect against third-party tampering with the document.
+(3) A document should remain available to recipients for whatever period of time is appropriate and relevant, given the nature of the document.
+For example, meeting materials delivered by way of posting to a website should remain posted until at least the date of the meeting.

+(4) A document delivered electronically should be delivered in a way that enables the recipient to retain a permanent record of it, as is the case with paper delivery.

+2.5 Delivery of an Unaltered Document - A deliverer should take steps to prevent alteration or corruption of a document during electronic delivery.
+This may include adopting security measures to ensure that a third party cannot tamper with the document.
 Deficiencies in the completeness or integrity of a document delivered electronically may raise questions as to whether the document has in fact been delivered.